talbergs/zbx-box/readme.md

 ~  If no flag is given - --compose flag is implied.
 ~  Example:
 ~          zbx,box
-~          # A menu will list all available services, the chosen ones will be rised.
+~          # A menu will list all available services, the chosen ones will be riced.
 ~  Example:
 ~          zbx,box caddy postgres
 ~          # This will rise explicitly services.